-The library is open on Mondays from 9am to 4pm, and at other times by appointment.
-We operate extended opening hours during the summer months and during English academic holidays to accommodate academic researchers and international visitors, on an appointment basis.
+The library is open on Mondays from 9am to 12.30pm, and at other times by appointment.

-Anyone wishing to consult library materials should bring a completed New Reader Registration form, photo ID and proof of address.
+Anyone wishing to consult library materials should bring a completed Reader Registration Form, photo ID and proof of address.

 The Society’s archive houses manuscripts, drawings, maps and prints from the 13th century to the present day.
 Among the most important holdings are the records of the Society itself: minutes, account books, lecture notes, and a collection of correspondence that comprise the most extensive record of any provincial learned society of the 18th century.
 The archive also holds important manuscripts from Crowland Abbey and Spalding Priory, including the Myntling Register and Crowland Cartulary.
 We also preserve extensive collections relating to Spalding and nearby parishes, and civic, business, organisational and family archives dating back to the late Middle Ages.